Furious with Europe, British fishermen lament demise of trade

 Fish stocks are being depleted rapidly all over the planet and maritime economies are suffering across the globe because of over-fishing and climate change - unpredictable factors which, unlike EU quotas, cannot be resolved through negotiations.

 "The change has been very dramatic.
-It's quotas and conditions that aren't making it worthwhile to do fishing here anymore," said Richard Lawton, Whitby assistant harbormaster.
+It's quotas and conditions that aren't making it worthwhile to do fishing here any more," said Richard Lawton, Whitby assistant harbourmaster.

-"Whitby fishermen might be the one group of people who would vote to come out of the EU," he added, speaking in his office cluttered with nautical almanacs and maps of the harbor.
+"Whitby fishermen might be the one group of people who would vote to come out of the EU," he added, speaking in his office cluttered with nautical almanacs and maps of the harbour.

 Locals agree.
 "Years ago, that quayside was full of boats.
 It's a miserable fishing atmosphere now," said Steve Boocock, 32, a fish retailer.
 "People will vote to come out (of the EU)."